Shipping Safer Container Runtimes in 2026

 You can use the Chainguard Console to configure how Chainguard is permitted to send notifications about things like breaking changes to users in your organization.
-The feature is rolling out with options to allow notifications to be sent in-app to the user’s Overview page in the Chainguard Console, via email, and using Slack.
+The feature includes options to allow notifications to be sent in-app to the Activity Center on the user’s Overview page in the Chainguard Console, via Slack, and for customers who are opted in, via email.

 These notifications are different from Chainguard Events as Chainguard Notifications are sent by Chainguard’s customer success representatives.

-Slack requires you to establish the connection between our Chainguard Notifications Slack app and your company Slack workspace by completing the Slack OAuth flow.
+Slack requires you to establish the connection between our Chainguard Notifications Slack app and your company Slack workspace by completing the Slack OAuth flow that initiates when you connect Slack the first time.

 Make sure you are logged into both the console and to your Slack workspace on the same machine before you begin.
 To perform this task, you must use a user account for the Chainguard Console that is configured with the owner role for the organization and a Slack account that can add apps to your Slack workspace and which has access to the Slack channels you plan to use.